TysonAndre/php-src-ast-analysis/README.md

 Running
 -------

-1. Run `check.sh ../php-src ../php-src/ext` to generate normalized ASTs against php-src. https://github.com/TysonAndre/php-src/tree/parsing-patches may be used.
+1. Run `./check.sh ../php-src ../php-src/ext` to generate normalized ASTs against php-src. https://github.com/TysonAndre/php-src/tree/parsing-patches may be used.
    (It removes dependencies on C header files and annotations that pycparser won't parse (and has no intentions of parsing) (e.g. gcc-specific annotations)